oap-project/gazelle_plugin/arrow-data-source/README.md

 There are some requirements before you build the project.
 Please make sure you have already installed the software in your system.

-1. gcc 9.3 or higher version
+1. GCC 7.0 or higher version
 2. java8 OpenJDK -> yum install java-1.8.0-openjdk
-3. cmake 3.2 or higher version
+3. cmake 3.16 or higher version
-4. maven 3.1.1 or higher version
+4. maven 3.6 or higher version
 5. Hadoop 2.7.5 or higher version
 6. Spark 3.0.0 or higher version
 7. Intel Optimized Arrow 3.0.0